22vv0/asphyxia_plugins/README.md

 To do:
 ===========

-1. Look for more missing features
-2. Refactor hiscore code
-3. More WebUI stuff
-4. Figure out unknown values in score_str
+1. Figure out unknown values in score_str
-5. Rival loading and figure out unknown values in rival record_str
+2. Rival loading and figure out unknown values in rival record_str
-6. Refactor WORLD LEAGUE
+3. Work on how to make in-store battle mode appear and work